Sternal Precautions in Occupational Therapy: Learn the Basics

 If your patient feels any discomfort with an activity, they should stop the activity and assess what could be causing the pain or discomfort.
-Also stop any activity causing any clicking or cracking in the chest.
+Also, immediately stop any activity that causes any clicking or cracking in the chest.

 5. Remembering to breathe